Zerlor Side Effects

 Generic Name: acetaminophen / caffeine / dihydrocodeine

-Note: This document contains side effect information about acetaminophen / caffeine / dihydrocodeine.
-Some of the dosage forms listed on this page may not apply to the brand name Zerlor.
+Note: This page contains side effects data for the generic drug acetaminophen / caffeine / dihydrocodeine.
+It is possible that some of the dosage forms included below may not apply to the brand name Zerlor.

 For the Consumer

 Applies to acetaminophen / caffeine / dihydrocodeine: capsules, tablets